alecpowell18/kafka-flight-demo/README.md

 #install docker
+sudo apt install python3-pip libffi-dev -y curl -fsSL https://get.docker.com/ | sh
+#you may have to logout and log back in for this usermod to register
-sudo apt install python3-pip libffi-dev -y curl -fsSL https://get.docker.com/ | sh sudo usermod -aG docker $(whoami) sudo systemctl start docker sudo systemctl enable docker
+sudo usermod -aG docker $(whoami) sudo systemctl start docker sudo systemctl enable docker